amarex757/qodo-todo-app/README.md

 ## About
-- This was built entirely by Qodo Gen Agent.
+- This was built entirely by the Qodo Gen Agent.
 ### View of the homepage
 ![Homepage](screenshots/Homepage.png "Main page")
 ### List of tasks